 Final Verification—Verification of satisfactory completion of residency training is submitted through the Resident Training Management (RTM) system by the Family Medicine Residency Program Director.
 Program Directors may access the RTM system up to 15 days before the anticipated completion date of the resident to verify satisfactory completion of residency training.
 Candidates for the Certification Examination will not receive certification until the Program Director has verified this information (pending all other certification requirements have been met).
 The effective date of certification will be the date in which the physician has met all certification requirements.

 Certification will be awarded when all of the criteria are met:

 - Successful performance on the ABFM Family Medicine Certification Examination

 - The Program Director verifies that the resident has successfully met all of the ACGME program requirements

-- The candidate obtains a currently valid, full, and unrestricted license to practice medicine in the US or Canada
+- The candidate obtains an active, valid, full, and unrestricted license to practice medicine in any state or territory of the United States or any province of Canada

 Continuing Medical Education

 Candidates who apply for the Certification Examination within 3 years of completion of an ACGME-accredited Family Medicine Residency are not required to document any continuing medical education.
 Candidates who apply after the 3-year period will be required to complete the Entry Process, which requires 150 hours of acceptable CME in the last 3 years.